anmonteiro/lumo/README.md

 ### Via [NPX](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner)

-npm is a package runner that comes with node6+.
+npx is a package runner that comes with node6+.
 You can try lumo "without install" with:

 ```shell
 npx -p lumo-cljs lumo